imogenmisso/Bank-Tech-Test/README.md

 ## My Approach
 I decided to break this problem down by writing one long feature test which adhered to the specification requirements.
 I then used this to guide my design and chose to have two classes: account and statement.

-The account class is responsible for keeping a log of all the transactions, and it allows the user to credit or debit her account.
+The account class is responsible for keeping a log of all the transactions.
+It allows the user to credit or debit her account.

 The responsibility of the statement class is to print out all the transactions in the desired format.